lowfatcomputing/amforth/doc/source/Architecture.rst

 Data Stack
 ----------

-The data stack uses the CPU register pair YH:YL as its data pointer.
+The data stack uses the CPU register pair :command:`YH:YL` as its data pointer.
 The Top-Of-Stack element (TOS) is in a register pair.
 Compared to a straight forward implementation this approach saves code space and gives higher execution speed (approx 10-20%).
 Saving even more stack elements does not really provide a greater benefit (much more code and only little speed enhancements).

 The data stack starts at a configurable distance below the return stack (RAMEND) and grows